Lupus and Rib Pain: Causes and 9 Ways To Manage It | MyLupusTeam

 3. Wear Loose-Fitting Clothing

-One member who deals with rib pain suggested avoiding clothes or undergarments that were tight around the chest area.
+One member with rib pain suggested avoiding clothes or undergarments that are tight around the chest area.
 “Try wearing a camisole or looser sports bra for a few days (no underwires) while taking ibuprofen, aspirin, or another anti-inflammatory,” they advised.

 4. Get Some Rest